open/close all folders

 - Pretty Boy: The actor's makeup almost always makes him into this.
 Of particular note are: Tim Reichwein's portrayal, Máté Kamarás' portrayal, Kirill Gordeev's portrayal in the Russian production, Dávid Pirgel's portrayal in the Hungarian production and Sinan Bertrand's portrayal in the French production◊.
 Probably runs in the family, seeing as his father looks like "pretty boy + a lot of aging".

 - Psychopathic Manchild: Has shades of this.
-Herbert is basically the princess of the castle and can do whatever he wants.
-But there's a certain unpredictability to him.
+Herbert is basically the princess of the castle and can do whatever he wants; still there's a certain unpredictability to him.
 One minute he pulls of "Carpe Noctem", next he's pining after Alfred like a teenager would.
 Likewise "When love is inside you" first comes off as funny, but harmless (if highly uncomfortable for Alfred), until he tries to bite Alfred.
-After the latter makes it clear that he doesn't return Herbert's affections by trying to run away from him, it becomes obvious that Herbert isn't used to not getting what he wants and becomes a little more, er, demanding.
+After the latter makes it clear that he doesn't return Herbert's affections by trying (and failing) to run away from him, it's obvious that Herbert isn't used to not getting his way and becomes a little more, er, demanding.
+Marc Liebisch turns it up to eleven by giving off a high-pitched, childish giggle before turning nasty.

 - Sissy Villain: While the degree of his villainy is debatable and highly dependent on the actor, Herbert still remains a bloodthirsty vampire.
 A very, very flamboyant bloodthirsty vampire.